 According to the U.S. Bureau of Labor, Software Developers made a median income of $103,560 and System Analysts made a median income of $88,270 in 2017.
 The need for developers is expected to increase by 24% and analysts by 9% through 2026.
 A degree in Software Engineering could give you opportunities in positions such as these:

-By participating in internships, students surround themselves within a professional environment while generating experience and future opportunity.
-While internships are not required in this program, students will understand their importance and pursue internship possibilities within Oskaloosa and other surrounding communities.
-Listed below are local companies who have worked with WPU students as interns:
+By participating in internships, students surround themselves with a professional environment while generating experience and future opportunity.
+While internships are not required in this program, students understand their importance and pursue internship possibilities within Oskaloosa and other surrounding communities.
+William Penn Software Engineering students have worked as interns at the following local companies:

 It's exciting being involved in a constantly changing field.
 Our graduates are applying their knowledge in areas as diverse as Financial Services, Communications, Management and Graduate School.